 Some patients realize they need a root canal after going for prolonged periods without visiting the dentist.
-This is usually because a cavity has gone untreated so long that it cannot longer be fixed with a filling.
-In these instance, no symptoms are present, besides occasional sensitivity to hot and cold.
+This is usually because a cavity has gone untreated so long that it can no longer be fixed with a filling.
+In these instances, no symptoms are present, besides occasional sensitivity to hot and cold.

-Root canal treatments often requires a crown to be placed over the infected tooth afterwards to restore the function of the tooth.
+Root canal treatments often require a crown to be placed over the infected tooth afterward to restore the function of the tooth.
 With that said, it will generally take two office visits.

 Using similar files, we will shape the inside of the tooth, removing all of the pulp and irrigating the area, ensuring that the entire infection is disinfected.
 In more severe cases, we might use an antimicrobial rinse to remove any remaining bacteria and prevent further infections.